nate-fidalgo/MathComputations/AppliedMath/Business/Readme.md

  <br>
  Android is a cool opensource embedded operating system runs on many different ARM devices.
 Maybe someday you will be an electronic engineer programming firmware of a electronic device.
 Android , Raspberry PI and Audrino Studios all stuff you should familarize with if you think your going the electronic engineering route!
 <br>
  Maybe your not into the electronic engineering side of things thats fine you will find alot of use studying the computation math for mortgages and compound interest.
-Maybe some day you will be the next CPA certified accountant , Financial planner , Actuarialist or Economist people go to. </b>
+Maybe some day you will be the next CPA certified accountant , Financial planner , Actuarialist or Economist people go to for there solutions. </b>